absolutelynoot/serve-ready-chatbot/README.md

 1. Ensure that the environment variables are correctly configured in the `.env` file.
 2. Train the custom Language Model using `train.py` if needed after storing into `./docs` folder.
 3. Run the Telegram bot using `telegram_bot.py` to start interacting with the Language Model through Telegram.

+Developed by Faisal Ichsan Samudra as part of SMU AI in Humanity Module taught by Prof Andrew Koh.